vidbina/vidbina.github.io/_drafts/2017-09-07-from-btrfs-to-zfs.markdown

 └─sda2                 8:2    0 176.9G  0 part  /run/media/b
 ```

 > Note that both volumes in the lsblk listing are mounted.
-I'll discuss how
+In order to arrive
+at a scenario that is somewhat similar to the one presented in the listing
-to format unencrypted and encrypted volumes and mount these in the sections
+above, I'll mention how to format unencrypted and encrypted volumes and mount
-that follow :wink:.
+these in the sections that follow :point_down:.

 ### Basic (Unencrypted)